 Randy Rodriguez has served 29 years in public education.
-He graduated from Northern Arizona University with both his Bachelor’s and Master’s Degree in Educational Leadership.
+He graduated from Northern Arizona University with both his bachelor’s and master’s degrees in educational leadership.
 He started his educational career in the border town of Yuma, Arizona.
-Mr. Rodriguez served 1 year as a paraprofessional and 8 years as a middle school teacher before entering administration at an elementary school of 1200 students.
+Mr. Rodriguez served one year as a paraprofessional and eight years as a middle school teacher before entering administration at an elementary school of 1,200 students.

 In 2004, Mr. Rodriguez was recruited to Michigan as an elementary principal.
 He was later selected as the district curriculum director and the assistant superintendent.
 He spent the last 5 ½ years as the superintendent in that same district.